shaliulab/idoc_docs/docs/usage.md

     * Do not mix up left and right side inflow tubes.
 This is mainly just a risk in the middle of the enclosure, as there the L/R inflows can get crossed up

 <!-- Embed YouTube Video -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/KCPsX5z7BI0?si=_qtdwb09p_fjraX_&start=165" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HGXVpZsmcog?si=Kp8FnGSLXkYTT4S-&start=165" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-*Video - Show us loading flies into chambers, and sealing the chamber shut with the plug.
-Show a stack of 10 chambers with loaded flies and how we would load them into the chamber slots in the machine.
-Emphasize in the video that since we only have 10 flies, we still need to fill out the other empty slots with empty chambers.
-Show us connecting the tubes, emphasize that you need to distinguish between left and right inflow, especially in the middle of the machine.*
+*The above video should highlight the process of loading the flies into their respective chambers, and how those in turn get loaded into the IDOC system.
+In case the video doesn't jump to the correct timestamps, the fly loading can be seen at 2:45 and the chamber loading seen at 6:53.*

 * Cover up the front of the enclosure when done loading the chambers.